-- It is important that all schools are aware in advance and during recruitment of the random allocation process and that they will have a 50% chance of receiving Success for All.
-They will then be randomly assigned to the two experimental groups (with 25 schools in each group).
-The randomisation process will be conducted by the CEE team and an independent observer.
-Schools that form part of the control group will be compensated £2,000/year for their participation in the evaluation. - Measures used in the impact assessment.
-These have currently been pre-specified by the IEE for the main evaluation (outlined below), these seem appropriate and there are advantages of using similar measures for the purposes of synthesis.
-IEE should seek joint agreement with the CEE over the final format of measures to be assessed providing full details of the final testing materials, format of collection and the details of the way in which any additional demographic data on the children will be obtained.
+- Sampling of Schools: The schools sample will be geographically dispersed throughout England although will be concentrated in the North and the Midlands. - Random allocation of schools to intervention groups.
+50 schools were proposed for the random allocation.
+Schools would also need to agree to take part in the evaluation for the full two years and to gain parental consent prior to randomisation.
+The randomisation process involved ranking schools in terms of the proportion of pupils above Level 4 in English and Maths at Key Stage 2 (averaged over 3 years where possible) and schools were then randomly allocated in pairs. - Recruitment was challenging due to the level of commitment required from schools.
+An initial batch of 39 schools were randomised in a first round of schools.
+Following some early drop-out of intervention schools (n=7) and the initial difficulties in recruiting the number of target schools, EEF agreed for an additional round of recruitment and the introduction of a second cohort of schools the following year.
+An additional group of 14 schools have been recruited as a second cohort to maintain study power.
+All schools in both cohorts will be followed up on an intent-to-treat basis. - Schools that form part of the control group will be compensated £2,000/year for their participation in the evaluation. - Measures used in the impact assessment.
+These were originally pre-specified by the IEE for evaluation (outlined below), these seem appropriate and there are advantages of using similar measures for the purposes of synthesis.
+IEE should seek joint agreement with the CESI over the final format of measures to be assessed providing full details of the final testing materials, format of collection and the details of the way in which any additional demographic data on the children will be obtained.